Work begins on new the new Visitor Centre.

 Locally-based contractors Robert Woodhead Limited, are building the new centre, having already completed phase one of the project, which included adding a new car park.

-The project will be delivered through Scape Venture, a collaborative procurement specialist offering a rapid and efficient approach to delivering innovative outcomes for public and private partnerships and charities.
+The project will be delivered through Scape, a collaborative procurement specialist offering a rapid and efficient approach to delivering innovative outcomes for public and private partnerships and charities.
 Kartar Consulting are agents on the project, providing quantity surveying services.